RimpleDabas/Flower-Recognition-AI-ML-Model/README.md

 We quantified our model using confusion matrix and classification report.After saving the model we made predictions using prediction dataset.
 ![image](/Images/Picture1.jpg)

-As confusion matrix depicts the accuracy of our model is 79% although the precision differs for flowers.
+As classification report depicts the accuracy of our model is 79% although the precision differs for flowers.
 It performs well with sunflowers and foxglove but not so well in predicting flowers.

 ## Flask App
 We then made flask based app to upload the image and make predictions.
 The files for the same can be located [here](https://github.com/joshi-swetam/Flower-Recognition-AI-ML-Model/tree/main/Flask%20App)